Penson122/personal-blog/_posts/2020-10-20-so-you're-making-a-blog.markdown

 ### Known Unknowns

-Not known to those performing the task, but is known by others.
 Typically this would cover new skills, techniques or the first implementations of some theory.
 There is a definite prior art but no experience for those performing the task.

 This would be the usage of `docker-gen` and `nginx-proxy`.
 I had no personal experience deploying a static site in this manner, but it was clear that others had success doing it this way and there was prior art for how to do so.